The Obama Legacy

 The pristine beauty of fall along the Allegany

 I love this valley and the view I have of it today.
 I’ve been blessed to live near here for thirty-seven years.
 It is the perfect location for my Alma Mater, St. Bonaventure University.
 I have often wondered what guided those Franciscan Friars to this exact location.
-St. Bonaventure spoke of “the fountain fullness of God” and nowhere is that more evident than along these banks.
+St. Bonaventure spoke of “the fountain fullness … Read more

 Massively Open Online Course